DavidGarzonV/modern-architecture-generator/README.md

 <h1 align="center">Modern Architecture Generator - Mag</h1>

-Plugin to create and structure projects with a architecture pattern.
+Plugin to create and structure projects with a architecture pattern with Typescript and Node JS.

-In this plugin we can found the next architectures:
+In this plugin you can found the next architectures:

 - Clean Architecture
 - Hexagonal Architecture